10 Types of Patio Screens and Enclosures

 For screens to works efficiently, and equally, complement the space, you must give a good though as to which material works well for what you need, and what fits in well with the immediate environs.

 A careless offhand decision may result in screening that's far from solving your problems and likely creates a feeling of discomfort and will end up being a waste of funds.

 Privacy screens come in various types and are made from diverse materials.
 From budget-friendly natural materials like reed and wood to man-made materials like treated canvas, glass, and metal products, the available design ideas are vast, and prices range from the cheap and affordable to the expensive and exclusive.
 There is always one that will fit comfortably into any homeowner's budget.

-Some of the most popular outdoor privacy screens are made from:
+Some of the most popular outdoor privacy screens are made from the following materials:

 - Treated canvas

-Translucent white fibreglass panels can be designed to resemble Japanese screens (shoji type screens), and clear plastic or tempered glass is good for 'cutting' the strong winds whilst still allowing a clear view of the garden and possibly the whole landscape.
+- Transparent plastic panels – The clear plastic material is majorly used as awnings or patio roofs but equally work well as screen walls.
+They can be designed to imitate Japanese screens (shoji type screens) and are good for breaking strong winds whilst still allowing a clear view of the entire garden, and possibly the whole landscape.

 © 2011 viryabo